Introduction: GST Revocation

 - Step 1 - A show-cause notice is sent to the person in FORM GST REG-17.

-- Step 2 - Applicant can reply to the show-cause notice in FORM GST REG–18 within 7 days from date of the receipt of notice stating the clarification with his registration should not be cancelled.
+- Step 2 - Applicant can reply to the show-cause notice in FORM GST REG–18 within 7 days from the date of the receipt of the notice stating the clarification with his registration should not be cancelled.

-- Step 3 - If reply is satisfactory, the tax officer will issue an order in the FORM GST REG –20.
+- Step 3 - If the reply is satisfactory, the tax officer will issue an order in the FORM GST REG –20.

 - Step 4 - If the registration is liable to get cancelled, the order will be issued in FORM GST REG-19 by the office and will be sent to the applicant within 30 days from the date of reply to the show cause.